-A retrospective comparison of assessment results for the years 1993-2011 indicates the current estimated trend in spawning biomass for 1990-2010 is consistent with previous estimates (Fig. 1.26, top panel).
+A retrospective comparison of assessment results for the years 1993-2012 indicates the current estimated trend in spawning biomass for 1990-2012 is consistent with previous estimates (Fig. 1.22, top panel).
 All time series show a similar pattern of decreasing spawning biomass in the 1990s followed by a period of greater stability in 2000s.
 There appear to be no consistent pattern of bias in estimates of ending year biomass, but assessment errors are clearly correlated over time, such that there are runs of over estimates and under estimates.
-The estimated 2011 age composition from the current assessment is similar to projected 2011 age composition in the 2010 assessment (Fig. 1.26, bottom panel).
-The largest change is the estimate of the age-2 fish (2009 year class), which is about half the size of the project value of 0.7 billion (= mean recruitment) in last year's assessment.
+The estimated 2012 age composition from the current assessment is similar to projected 2012 age composition in the 2011 assessment (Fig. 1.22, bottom panel).
+The largest change is the estimate of the age-3 fish (2009 year class), which is less than half the size of the projected value in last year's assessment.